KhaledEllithy310/CourseApp/README.md

 - My Profile Page: This page should display the user's profile details.
 The user should be able to edit their details and save changes.
 - Search Bar: Users should be able to search for courses by the course title, author, or tags.
 - Sorting: Users should be able to sort the courses by price, either lowest to highest or highest to lowest.
-- Real-time Cart Updates: The cart widget on the right side should be updated in real time to show the list of courses added to the cart and the total cost.
+- Real-time Cart Updates: The cart widget on the right side should be updated in real-time to show the list of courses added to the cart and the total cost.

 ## 🛠️ Project Tools